 - c.
-The locations of proposed new high schools are on the periphery of residential neighborhoods, with access to major roads. d.
-Existing or planned adequate public facilities are available to support the school. e.
-Safe access to and from the school site is available for pedestrians and vehicles. f.
-The site is well drained and the soils are suitable for development - f.
+The locations of proposed new high schools are on the periphery of residential neighborhoods, with access to major roads. - d.
+Existing or planned adequate public facilities are available to support the school. - e.
+Safe access to and from the school site is available for pedestrians and vehicles. - f.
 The site is well drained and the soils are suitable for development or are adaptable for development and outdoor educational purposes with drainage improvements. - g.
 The proposed school location is not within a velocity flood zone or floodway, as delineated in the Comprehensive Plan. - h.
 The site is not in conflict with Escambia County stormwater management plans or watershed management plans; - i.
 The proposed site can accommodate required parking, circulation, and queuing of vehicles. - j.
 The proposed location lies outside the area regulated by Section 333.03, Florida Statutes, regarding the construction of public educational facilities in the vicinity of an airport.